 Business Impacts

-These vulnerabilities leave a long list of business impacts on manufacturing organizations.
+These vulnerabilities leave a long list of business impacts on manufacturing organisations.
 Some damages might be difficult to recover from; others can kill a business outright.
 These damages include:

 Financial losses: valuable customer or business information extorted with ransomware or stolen and sold on the Dark Web or other markets.